 This dessert is so convenient to make ahead of time and keep in the freezer for company.
 Cake and ice cream make it the best of two worlds!
 The original recipe's caramel sauce was high in fat and calories.
-Our Taste of Home Test Kitchen makeover version tastes great—and makes a nice topping for ice cream, too.
+The makeover version tastes just as great—and makes a nice topping for ice cream, too. —Taste of Home Test Kitchen

 VERIFIED BY Taste of Home Test Kitchen

 - 3/4 teaspoon baking powder

 - 6 cups reduced-fat vanilla ice cream, slightly softened

 - 1 cup packed brown sugar